amylour/FreeFido_v2/README.md

 FreeFido is an social media and booking app for a private dog park.
 Users are invited to:

-- Join the Freefido community
+- Join the FreeFido community
 - Create their own profiles
 - Add and interact with articles
 - Create and manage their bookings
 - Upload their favourite snaps from the park
 - Discover more about the dog park

 FreeFido is accessible via all browsers with full responsiveness on different screen sizes.
 Its aim is to create a safe, informed community of dog owners who can interact and share with each other and avail of the essential booking feature to reserve a spot in the secure, private dog park.
 I have created this site to meet the needs of the growing private dog park business.
 Private dog parks have become a highly sought after service for dog owners to exercise and train their dogs in a safe, secure area, without the fear of a strange dog running up to them.
 Dog reactivity is unfortunately on the rise at public dog parks due to some dog owners being unaware of dog body language and basic etiquette.
 FreeFido aims to offer a starting point for creating a community of regular users of this dog park who can book one hour slots through the basic booking system.
-In future development of this project, I hope to offer users an upgraded booking system with payment options, the opportunity to connect with other parks users with compatible dogs via adding a friend and direct messaging, hire a trainer and purchase merchandise and training equipment.
+In future development of this project, I hope to offer users an upgraded booking system with payment options, the opportunity to connect with other parks users with compatible dogs via adding a friend and direct messaging.
+Other features will inlcude the option to hire a trainer and purchase merchandise and training equipment.

 # UX - User Experience